Human rights in Syria: Post-Assad (2024–present)

-In March 2025, following the fall of the Assad regime, jihadis aligned with the provisional government massacred thousands of Alawites and Christians in sectarian violence that has been described as ethnic cleansing.
+In March 2025, following the fall of the Assad regime, pro-government fighters aligned with the provisional government massacred thousands of Alawites and Christians in sectarian violence that has been described as ethnic cleansing.
 According to the Syrian Observatory for Human Rights, more than 2,000 Alawites, including women, children, and the elderly, were summarily executed in March, and many thousands more were forced to flee their homes.
 While the majority of these executions have taken place along the Mediterranean coast, there are reports of Alawite civilians being murdered in Damascus, just a few kilometers from the Presidential Palace.
 Despite Syrian president Ahmed al-Sharaa's denial of complicity and repeated promises to investigate and punish those responsible, regional experts and some Western governments have argued that the new Sunni Islamist government is responsible for the jihadist groups and voiced increasing concerns that Assad's autocracy is being replaced by a Sunni theocracy intolerant of minorities.

 Reports say that about 3,700 children are still missing in Syria after 14 years of Assad’s rule, according to verified records from the Syrian Network for Human Rights.
 Rights groups believe the real number may be much higher, possibly over 10,000.
 Many of these children were taken during raids, mass arrests, or separated from their detained parents.
 Some reports claim that western charity organizations actually worked with the old regime, helping them kidnap children.

 In November 2025, the Office of the United Nations High Commissioner for Human Rights said "nearly 100 people in Syria have been abducted or forcibly disappeared since January".